 Xcode Server Hacks: 2.
 Taking control with xcscontrol

 This article is Part 2 of a whole series called Xcode Server Hacks.
 Check out Part 1 first if you haven't already.
-New posts are always tweeted by me (@czechboy0) on Twitter.
+New posts are always tweeted by me (@czechboy0.dev) on Bluesky.

 Update 27th Aug, 2015: For easier management of Xcode Server from the command line, I created a tool called xcskarel!